heliohackweek/Wang/README.md

 ## Machine learning of plasma fluid closures

-In this Hackweek project, we first build a simple machine learning model for [plasma fluid closure](intro_physics.md).
+In this Hackweek project, we first build a simple [machine learning model for plasma fluid closures](intro_physics.md).
 We enhance the model's performance and extend the its capability, during which we learn about basic machine learning techniques and best practices.

 ### Tentative project tasks